-Students will learn different approaches to explore the role of Traditional Environmental Knowledge within the lives of historic and contemporary Native peoples and their communities.
-As Tribal, State and Federal agencies incorporate TEK within their policies and procedures, it makes it essential for Native and non-Native students to understand TEK's role in helping solve environmental issues.
+Students will learn different approaches to explore the role of Environmental Knowledge within the lives of historic and contemporary Native peoples and their communities.
+As Tribal, State and Federal agencies incorporate Environmental Knowledge (or TEK) within their policies and procedures, it makes it essential for Native and non-Native students to understand its role in helping solve environmental issues.

-The culminating project for the Traditional Environmental Knowledge focus can be a thesis, professional paper, or portfolio.
-Students will coordinate with the Traditional Environmental Knowledge focus advisor to select course work within Environmental Studies and other disciplines.Faculty contact: Rosalyn LaPier
+The culminating project for the Environmental Knowledge focus can be a thesis, professional paper, or portfolio.
+Students will coordinate with the Environmental Knowledge of Native Peoples focus advisor to select course work within Environmental Studies and other disciplines.Faculty contact: Rosalyn LaPier

 Courses within Environmental Studies

-ENST 491 Nature and Native Americans (ENST 410 Traditional Environmental Knowledge of Native Peoples): Offered Autumn and Spring.
+ENST 410 Traditional Environmental Knowledge of Native Peoples: Offered Spring, every other year.
 An examination of environmental knowledge of Native Americans and their relationship with nature to provide a foundation for understanding contemporary environmental issues within Native American communities.
 The course explores how Native peoples found meaning within nature, ethical and religious ideas about nature and how nature helped shape their reality.

-ENST 398/598 Cooperative Education/Internship: Offered Fall.
-Interns will work on campus learning about Native plants, ethnobotany, invasive species and restoring natural areas, in collaboration with UM's Manager of Natural Areas, Marilyn Marler.
+ENST 396/595 Supervised Internship -- Ethnobotany: Offered Fall.
+Interns will work on campus learning about Native plants, ethnobotany, invasive species, landscaping and restoring natural areas, in collaboration with UM's Manager of Natural Areas, Marilyn Marler.
 Students will meet once a week with instructors, plus work 6 hours per week on a project on campus.